NickBrooks188/Airbnb-Project/README.md

 * Delete a review (that the user owns)
 * Create a booking

-Link to live website: [https://airbnb-project-j2wl.onrender.com/](https://spots-hgdc.onrender.com/)
+Link to live website: [Live demo](https://spots-hgdc.onrender.com/)

 ## 💻 Tech stack